Efomzy/My-Data-Analytics-Portfolio-Projects/README.md

-# House_Sales_in_King_Count_USA
+# My Data Analytics Portfolio Projects
-This dataset contains house sale prices for King County, which includes Seattle.
-It includes homes sold between May 2014 and May 2015
+This contains all my data analytics projects using Python, Excel, Power BI and SQL